rovelazqu/interdisciplineaslanguage/README.md

 # Data and Code Repository

-This repository hosts the data and code used for the empirical analysis in Interdiscipline as Language: A Structural Topic Model Approach to Academic Production in Sustainability Science.
+This repository hosts the data and code used for the empirical analysis in _Interdiscipline as Language: A Structural Topic Model Approach to Academic Production in Sustainability Science_.